Initiating a run

 Running your algorithm on one of the available backends is initiated by clicking on the RUN

-button at the top right of the screen.
+button.
 A popup window will appear that shows you:

 - The name of the current experiment (can be changed by the user)